poclab-web/.github/profile/README.md

 # 🧪 POCLab – Chemistry × Informatics

+**🧭 Mission** : **To advance innovative methodologies for molecular and reaction design.**
+We tackle the central challenges of chemistry — molecular design and reaction optimization.
+Our mission is driven by six core perspectives that redefine how molecules and reactions are discovered, designed, and realized.

+**🔍 Vision** : **To build a sustainable future through data-driven science grounded in central chemistry.**
+We integrate chemistry with information science to create new value for society.
+Our vision is to become a pioneering research hub that catalyzes innovation across multiple domains, including materials, energy, environment, and life sciences.

+**⚖️ Value** : **We prioritize proof of concept (PoC) and promote innovative research that unites experiment, computation, and machine learning.**
+Through structure-based chemical design thinking and open science, we strive to create a sustainable and collaborative scientific future.

 **POC** in PocLab stands for:

 - **Passion for Originality and Creativity (Why)** – our driving force